 - Make no assumptions

 Have no agenda, hold the intention close.

 All parts have positive intentions.
 All parts have methods they use to carry out their intentions.
 The methods and intentions are separate and often very different things.
 These wrapped points have a positive intention.
 The DFR™ practitioner will reframe by thanking these points for holding on so tight for the client and in some cases, guide their client to reframe the pain as well.
 Who’s to say what might have happened at the time the wrapped point chose to constrict or atrophy?
 They may have fallen apart, be it emotionally or physically.
 The injury may have gone even deeper.
 It is unknown.
 So first we thank the wrapped point for working so hard for the client.
-Then we show the wrapped point their breath as a new resource to use in order to carry out it’s positive intention instead of holding on so tight in an unhealthy postural pattern.
+Then as we unwind the fascia we invite the wrapped point to use the breath as a new resource to carry out it’s positive intention instead of holding on so tight in an unhealthy postural pattern.

 When the DFR™ practitioner visually assesses their client’s body, their eyes are seeing way beyond the problem area or area of complaint.
 They are looking at the way everything is attached from head to toe, knowing that all along now, there is this fibrous, collagen-filled web of life running through this spirit-filled client in a body that already has everything it needs to heal.
 It just needs the right environment to do so.

 The DFR™ practitioner understands that this web has the ability to capture trauma like a spider captures and wraps it’s prey and that the fascia chooses locations or trigger points to “wrap” the injury.
 There is a practical understanding that this wrapping causes constriction, lack of blood supply, lack of hydration and lack of oxygen both at it’s point of origin and also beyond into the larger web which spreads out from the edges of where the wrapped point is fixed.